 In-Depth Garmin GPSMAP 65s Review & Guide

 Even though the Garmin GPSMAP 65s is not the most feature-packed handheld GPS out there, it’s the one that I’ve been excited about testing out.
 It’s the first Garmin to offer multi-band GNSS (more on that later) and the ability to utilize the QZSS and IRNSS positioning systems (in addition to GPS, Galileo, and GLONASS).
-If that geek talk just went above your head, it means that the unit can receive more positioning signals than other units and should (theoretically) be more precise.
+If that geek talk just went above your head, it means that the unit can receive more positioning signals than other units and should (theoretically) be more accurate.
 I’ve been using it on the trail since the day it was released, and in this guide, I’ll give you my impressions and show you how to navigate with it.